phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 **Hypermedia**, or hypertext, is defined by the presence of application control information embedded within, or as a layer above, the presentation of information.
 Hypermedia allows for a virtually unbound network of resources while also guiding users through an application as they navigate said relationships.

-A **hypermedia relationship**, also known as a link relation, describes the semantics behind a virtual uni-directional association between two resources.

-A **hypermedia relationship name** is an identifier for a hypermedia relationship.

 A **resource** is the intended conceptual target of a hypertext reference.

-**Representational state** indicates the current state of the requested resource, the desired state for the requested resource, or the value of some other resource, such as a representation of the input data within a client’s query form, or a representation of some error condition for a response.
+**Representational state** indicates the current state of a requested resource, the desired state for a requested resource, or the value of some other resource, such as a representation of the input data within a client’s query form, or a representation of some error condition for a response.

+A **hyperlink** or link, is the representation of a virtual uni-directional relationship between the context resource represented by the document in which the link is found, and another resource.
+A link consists of a hypertext reference, a hypermedia relationship identifier, and communication protocol information.

+A **hypertext reference** or href, is the target's Uniform Resource Identifier.

+A **hyperlink relationship**, also known as a link relation, identifies the semantics behind a hyperlink.

 **Application state** is the state of the user’s application of computing to a given task, controlled and stored by the user agent and can be composed of representations from multiple servers.

-### Documents description

-A trailing question mark, for example **description?**, indicates an optional property.

 ## Motivation

 The essential trade-off that REST makes when compared to an architectural style like RPC is dynamic modifiability over efficiency.
 Dynamic modifiability is the degree to which an application can be changed without stopping and restarting the entire system.
 This is what REST promises through the Uniform Interface, and optionally Code-On-Demand, constraints.

-Guided by these constraints PHTAL introduces the necessary elements to enable application authors to create evolvable and extensible applications.
+Guided by these constraints PHTAL introduces generic but comprehensive hypertext markup to enable application authors to create evolvable and extensible applications, while spending most of their descriptive efforts in defining application-specific representations.

 # PHTAL Document

+## Document description

-## Format
+### Format

-All field names in the specification are case sensitive.
-This includes all fields that are used as keys in a map, except where explicitly noted that keys are case insensitive.
+All field names in the specification are **case sensitive**.
+This includes all fields that are used as keys in a map, except where explicitly noted that keys are **case insensitive**.

+The schema exposes two types of fields: Fixed fields, which have a declared name, and Patterned fields, which declare a regex pattern for the field name.

+Patterned fields MUST have unique names within the containing object.

-## Schema
+### Schema

-In the description that will follow, if a field is not explicitly **REQUIRED** or described with a MUST or SHALL, it can be considered OPTIONAL.
+In the descriptions that will follow, if a field is not explicitly **REQUIRED** or described with a MUST or SHALL, it can be considered OPTIONAL.

+Machine readable mappings to XML and JSON are provided through the appropriate schemas at <http://www.phtal.org/xsd/phtal.xsd> and <http://www.phtal.org/json-schema/phtal.json>, respectively.

 ## Hypermedia as the engine of application state

-The Uniform Interface constraint dictates that hypermedia be the engine of application state.
-This means that the state of the application and its potential transitions are dictated by the presence of hypermedia relationships in-band and by the navigation of those relationships by an user (human or automated).
-In order for users to traverse a selected relationship they depend on the server to provide instructions for communicating with the target resource.
+The Uniform Interface constraint dictates that hypermedia must be the engine of application state.
+This means that the state of the application and its potential transitions are dictated by the presence of hyperlinks and by the navigation of those links by an user (human or automated).
+In order for users to traverse a selected relationship they depend on the server to provide communication protocol instructions.

 When servers provide control information at run-time instead of at deploy-time, they retain control of their implementation space and enable dynamic evolvability; they can change their implementation without having to restart or deploy clients.
 Applications servers are free to change their URI structure, they are free rearrange resources into different servers, they are free introduce new links that provide new features in existing representations, nothing will break already deployed components as long as links are not broken.

-PHTAL introduces generic but comprehensive hypertext markup so that instead of creating and registering a new, application specific, hypertext enabled media type, authors can choose to make use of PHTAL's markup.
-This frees authors to spend most of their descriptive efforts in defining application-specific representations and possibly on extended link relations to drive application state.

-### PHTAL Object
+### Document root

-The in-band elements defined by PHTAL aim to provide just what's necessary for agents to evaluate the hypertext relationship alternatives provided and invoke the appropriate operation to get the agent to the next application state.
+The in-band elements defined by PHTAL aim to provide just what's necessary for agents to evaluate the hyperlinks provided and invoke the necessary operation to get the agent to the next application state.

 #### Fixed Fields

 Name | Type | Description
 ---|:---:|---
 links | Map[`string`, [[Link Object](#link-object)]] | The links element is a map where the keys are hypermedia relationship identifiers and the values are single or multiple Link elements.
-The relationship identifier MUST be a IANA registered relation type or an URI that when dereferenced resolves to an [XREL](#I-D.draft-montoya-xrel-01) document. operations | [[Operation Object](#operation-object)] | Informs an agent of what operations are allowed to be invoked on the context resource.
+The relationship identifier MUST be a IANA registered relation type or an URI that when dereferenced resolves to an [XREL](#I-D.draft-montoya-xrel-01) document. operations | Map[`string`, [[Operation Object](#operation-object)]] | A map where the key is a protocol identifier and the value is a collection of Operation elements.

 The operations element MAY be included as part of an HTTP GET response body, or as the response body to an HTTP OPTIONS, for example.

-Detailed mappings to XML and JSON are provided through the appropriate schemas in Section \#5 of this document.

 #### Examples